realworldocaml/book/book/testing/README.md

 That's a great ideal, but it's not always achievable, especially when you want to run more end-to-end tests of your program.
-But even if you need to run tests that involved multiple processes interacting with each other and using real IO, expect tests are still a useful tool.
+But even if you need to run tests that involve multiple processes interacting with each other and using real IO, expect tests are still a useful tool.

 To see how such tests can be built, we'll write some tests for the echo server we developed in [Concurrent Programming with